OnirM/mastercleaner/README.md

 # mastercleaner
-a simple, case specific, pandas script that selectivelly removes duplicates.
+a simple, case specific, pandas script that selectivelly removes unwanted duplicates and preserves correlated ones.
 Will implement more case specific features